olegrofman/olegrofman.github.io/README.md

-## Welcome to my personal portfolio related to data analysis
+## Welcome to my personal portfolio on data analysis